INS Sumedha

 INS Sumedha (P58) is the third of the Indian Navy, designed and constructed indigenously by the Goa Shipyard Limited.
 It is designed to undertake fleet support operations, coastal and offshore patrolling, ocean surveillance and monitoring of sea lines of communications and offshore assets and escort duties.

 Construction

 The Naval Offshore Patrol Vessel INS Sumedha was launched at Goa Shipyard on 21 May 2011, and was handed over to the Indian Navy on 11 March 2014.

-Service History
+Service history

 2020

-On 6 June, Sumedha during anti-piracy patrol in the Arabian sea came to the rescue of the dhow Al-Hamid and was towed to safety away from Somalian coast.
+On 6 June, Sumedha during anti-piracy patrol in the Arabian sea came to the rescue of the dhow Al-Hamid and was towed to safety away from Somalia coast.

 2022

 As a part of its long range deployment, Sumedha, visited Port Tanjung Benoa, Bali on 4 August 2022.
 Before making the port call at Bali, the ship undertook maritime partnership exercise with KRI Sultan Hasanuddin.
 The ship sailed on from Bali to Perth on 6 August 2022.

 The ship arrived in Perth on 15 August 2022 as a part of 75th year of Indian independence.
 The ship took part in training exercise with HMAS Anzac.
 During her return passage to India, Sumedha made a port call at Port Klang, Malaysia.